-Mastalgia literally means 'pain in the region of the breast' and is the most common symptom reported by women attending breast clinics.
-To make a full assessment of the cause, all patients require a full history, examination and, sometimes, investigations.
+Mastalgia literally means 'pain in the region of the breast' and it is the most common symptom reported by women attending breast clinics.
+To make a full assessment of the cause of the pain, all patients require a full history, examination and, sometimes, further investigations.
 True breast pain can either be cyclical (getting worse before menstruationThe shedding of the lining of the uterus (period), as part of the female reproductive cycle.) or non-cyclical (unrelated to menstruation).
 It is important to point out that breast cancer does not usually cause mastalgia.

 Clinical evaluation of a patient with pain includes a detailed history to determine the nature, timing, duration and severity of the pain.
 The relationship to the menstrual cycleThe monthly sequence by which a woman’s body prepares for potential fertilisation of an egg released from the ovaries, involving thickening of the uterus lining and then shedding of the lining when pregnancy does not occur. is very important in order to establish the cause of breast pain.
 Evaluating the impact of the pain on work and social activities is also very important.
 A patient’s history must include questions to assess the patient's risk of breast cancer such as the family history.
 This should be followed by a careful examination of the breasts and armpits.
 In the case of non-cyclical mastalgia, particular attention should be paid to non-breast causes of pain e.g. ribs, muscles, heart, stomachthe organ or the body where food is stored and broken down.